ryohei8227/bedrock-hcls-tokyo2/README.md

 - **RedshiftPassword**: Password for Redshift database login.
 Remember and store password securely.
 Must be at least 8 characters long and contain at least one uppercase letter, one lowercase letter, and one number.
 Only printable ASCII characters, spaces, and the `/`, `@`, `"`, and `'` values may be used.

+- **TavilyApiKey**: API key for the Tavily web search API.
+Required to deploy the Tavily Web Search and Competitive Intelligence Supervisor agents.
+Please visit [tavily.com](https://tavily.com/) to create a account and generate an API key.
+- **USPTOApiKey**: API key for the US Patent and Trademark Office (USPTO) Open Data Portal.
+Required to deploy the USPTO Search and Competitive Intelligence Supervisor agents.
+Please visit the [USPO Open Data Portal](https://data.uspto.gov/apis/getting-started) to create a account and generate an API key.

 ### 4. Access the toolkit application

 1. Navigate to AWS CloudFormation via AWS Console search